PUBLICATION

 CONFERENCE PROCEEDINGS

-1. Roy, C. (2012).
+4. Roy, C. (2012).
 How transformative is a film festival?
 Exploring the contributions and limits of documentary film festivals.
+Proceedings of the 31th Canadian Association for the Study of Adult Education Conference (CASAE), pp. 296-301.
 Ed.
 Susan Brigham.
-Mount St. Vincent University, Canada.
+Wilfrid Laurier University, Waterloo, Ontario.

-3. Roy, C., & Young, S. (2010).
+6. Roy, C., & Young, S. (2010).
 Reflecting on the screen: Documentary film festivals and citizenship education.
 Proceedings of the 51st Adult Education Research Conference (AERC)/3rd Western Region Research Conference on the Education of adults (WRRCEA), pp. 429-434.
 Eds.
 Priscilla Gandy et al., California State University, Sacramento, California.
+(Same as paper presented at CASAE a few days before this conference)

 << Back to the Top